Back to: LINQ Tutorial For Beginners and Professionals

 LINQ All Method in C#:

-This operator determines whether all elements in a sequence satisfy a condition.
-That means the All operator checks if all elements in a collection satisfy a specified condition.
-It returns true if every element meets the condition; otherwise, it returns false.
+The LINQ All operator determines whether all elements in a sequence satisfy a specified condition.
+It returns true if every element meets the condition and false if at least one element does not.

 Example: